shsagir/play-area-sync/docs/collaboration.md

 ## Advanced collaboration usage

 Still reading?
 Cool go on to dive even deeper.

+### Working with multiple Companies

+Just like in real life, you can create or join any number of Companies with your Account.
+So one Account can own multiple Companies while also be envolved in other Companies in different other roles.
+This way you can collaborate with different teams.

 ### Working with the same person in different Companies